 Introduction

 Universal antiretroviral therapy (ART) at high CD4 counts reduces morbidity and mortality rates among people living with HIV 1,2 and reduces the risk of transmission to HIV-negative partners 3.
 Over the past few years, following the 2015 World Health Organisation (WHO) ART initiation guidelines 4 and the repeated calls to improve ART coverage 5, implementation of universal ART is being generalised.
-Mathematical models suggested that important reductions in HIV transmission were achievable with high uptake of regular HIV testing and universal ART initiation when diagnosed HIV-positive 6,7.
-The ANRS 12249 TasP study is a cluster-randomised trial that investigated whether universal test and treat (UTT) reduces HIV incidence at population-level.
-The TasP study was conducted in a rural South African area where HIV prevalence reaches 30% 8.
-In both trial arms, HIV-positive individuals were identified through home-based HIV testing.
-In the intervention clusters, HIV-positive participants were offered ART regardless of CD4 count, whereas in the control clusters, ART was provided according to national guidelines (initially CD4 count ≤350/µL, then <500 from January 2015).
-The TasP trial did not show any significant population-level impact of universal ART (vs. national ART initiation guidelines) on cumulative HIV incidence 9.
+Mathematical models suggested that important reductions in HIV transmission were achievable with universal test and treat (UTT), i.e. high uptake of regular HIV testing and universal ART initiation when diagnosed HIV-positive 6,7.

 One of the premises of UTT strategies is that ART decreases infectivity.
 However there has been concern that increased access to ART could alter HIV risk perception, and lead to sexual disinhibition or risk compensation 10, which could potentiate the continued spread of the epidemic.

 There is no evidence of increased sexual risk behaviours related to increased access to ART among high-risk populations in high-resource settings 11.
 In sub-Saharan Africa, where HIV epidemics are largely driven by heterosexual transmission, available data among people living with HIV on ART does not suggest any increase in at-risk sexual behaviours and no increase in partner acquisition or partnership dissolution 12,13.
 Studies conducted in the context of early or universal ART did not report any increase in rates of condom-less sex over time 14 and sexual behaviours did not differ between HIV-infected people treated below and above the 350 cells/mm3 CD4 threshold 15.
 Among sero-discordant couples followed within the Partners-PrEP study in Eastern Africa, ART was associated with a significant decrease in reports of condom-less vaginal sex acts with HIV-uninfected partners 16.
 Recent work conducted in rural KwaZulu Natal (KZN) province (South Africa) found no evidence of increased sexual risk-taking at the population level following ART availability, and even protective changes in some behaviours 17.

-The consequences of UTT roll-out and universal ART scale-up to whole populations, sexual behaviours at population level are still largely unknown.
-Our primary objective was to compare sexual behaviours at population level between the two arms of the TasP trial.
+The consequences of UTT roll-out on sexual behaviours at population-level are still largely unknown.
+Our primary objective was to assess the impact of universal ART on sexual behaviours at population-level in the context of the ANRS 12249 TasP study conducted in rural KZN.
 Our secondary objective was to analyse the change over time of sexual behaviours in the study area.

 Methods